Horizon Models 1/72 Mercury Spacecraft Kit First Look

 - Choice of launch (retro-pack, nose fairing and escape tower), orbital (retro-pack), or re-entry configurations

 - Photo-etched retaining straps for retro pack

 - Photo-etched surface details for different manned configurations

-The kit is simple and yet thorough enough to cover the parts and markings needed for the Big Joe, MA-1 to MA-4, and MA-5 to MA-9 configurations including marking differences unique to each mission.
-The decals are printed by Microscale and include the specific Atlas airframe numbers for each of the specific flights.
+The kit is simple enough that the instructions are printed on the back of the box, yet they are thorough enough to cover the parts and markings needed for the Big Joe, MR-BD, MR-1 to MR-3, MA-1 to MA-4, and MA-5 to MA-9 configurations including marking differences unique to each mission.
+The decals are printed by Microscale.

 My sincere thanks to Horizon Models for this review sample!